 triggered by long-held resentment and repressed rage.
 It's not that

-anger is bad--but it's harshly self-judged, and eradicated
+anger is wrong or bad, but it's harshly self-judged, and

-from one's persona.
-Non-acceptance of any type of human emotion
+eradicated from one's persona.
+Non-acceptance of any type

-has one forging and maintaining a partial personality,
+of human emotion has one forging and maintaining a partial

 are attracted to dimensions and aspects in others, that are absent